ADVERTISEMENT

 2. Develop Your Own Oral History

 How someone tells a story reveals as much about them as it does the events or people in the story.
 In fact, that is a great reason to record your family’s oral histories.
 You don’t need fancy equipment, just your video camera on your smart phone.
-There are plenty of free tools that you can use to edit the audio or video clips, such as Audacity or Adobe Spark.
+There are plenty of free tools that you can use to edit the audio or video clips, such as Audacity or Adobe Express.

 Pull together a list of questions that you’d like to ask.
 Warm them up by asking about family recipes or traditions, or the funniest thing they remember about an ancestor.
 You can also ask questions about the house or neighborhood they grew up in, their hobbies or first job.
 Further, you can use a prompt, like an heirloom or old photo.